Latyipov/RandomQuoteMachine/README.md

 - Webpack
 - Babel

+## To start project in development mode:

+- `npm install` - install necessary dependencies
+- `npm start` - start "WebpackDevServer" on your computer
+-
 ## To deploy project to GitHub Pages

 - `npm run deploy` - send directory `build` to GitHub Pages